AdrianWennberg/ATak_Firebase/README.md

  It is currently finished, but there might be errors that need fixing, or things that get ironed out in the future.

+ You might need to change the makefile to suit your compiler.

  Currently supported:
   Placing and moving of stones.
   Official rules with all official board sizes.